deep-thought-labs/infinite/guides/NODE_HEALTH_SCRIPTS.md

 ./infinite_health_check.sh
 ```

-**What this script does**: Performs 8 automated tests covering all essential node health aspects with colorized output and clear pass/fail indicators.
+**What this script does**: Performs 8 automated tests covering all essential node health aspects with colorized output and pass/fail indicators.

 **When to use**: For quick verification, monitoring, or troubleshooting.